 Glycerol is a small organic molecule with three alcohols (OH), and fatty acids are a long hydrocarbon chain (the “fatty” part) attached to a carboxylic acid (the acid part).
 The carboxylic acid allows the fatty acid to easily link with alcohols to form esters.
 Because there are three alcohol groups on glycerol, up to three fatty acids can attach to one glycerol molecule, which are called triglycerides.
 Most dietary fats we encounter, like butter, olive oil, and animal fat, are triglycerides.

 To maximize interactions between the phosphate group and water and minimize interactions between the fatty tails and water, phospholipids form bilayers- a double layer of phospholipids with the phosphate heads pointed outwards and the fatty tails pointed inwards.
-This structure makes up cell membranes – the wall between cells and the rest of the world- a pretty important job!
-The amphiphilic nature of phospholipids make them perfectly suited for creating barriers—just another important reminder that function is always connected to the molecular structure.
+This structure makes up cell membranes, the wall between cells and the rest of the world, which is a pretty important job!
+The amphiphilic nature of phospholipids makes them perfectly suited for creating barriers—just another important reminder that function is always connected to the molecular structure.

 Let’s quickly review what we’ve learned.
-Lipids are biological molecules that are water-insoluble including fats, phospholipids, steroids, and some vitamins.
+Lipids are biological molecules that are water-insoluble and include fats, phospholipids, steroids, and some vitamins.
 While there is no specific structure that defines a lipid, they are all primarily hydrocarbon structures.
 Finally, we wrapped up by looking closely at the structures of fats and phospholipids.

 Thanks for watching this review of lipids.
-We hope you feel prepped and empowered.
+We hope you feel prepped and empowered!